-61. Having found that there is no reasonable excuse where there is still liability to a penalty, as Judge Berner indicated in Collis v Revenue & Customs Commrs10 ("Collis"), the Tribunal "...should normally go on to consider the amount of that penalty, including any decision regarding the existence or effect of any special circumstance ...".
+53. Having found that there is no reasonable excuse, and that therefore the decision that the penalty is payable is affirmed, as Judge Berner indicated in Collis v Revenue & Customs Commrs ("Collis"), the Tribunal "...should normally go on to consider the amount of that penalty, including any decision regarding the existence or effect of any special circumstance ...".